-- 5.6.1 The National Planning Policy Framework (NPPF) requires the Council to identify sites to meet the accommodation needs of the gypsy and traveller community.
-Even though government policy requires the identification of sites for permanent and temporary pitches, the Council's Gypsy and Traveller Needs Assessment (2011) indicates that at present there is no need for Travelling Showpeople sites.
+5.6.1 The National Planning Policy Framework (NPPF) requires the Council to identify sites to meet the accommodation needs of the gypsy and traveller community.
+Even though government policy requires the identification of sites for permanent and temporary pitches, the Council's Gypsy and Traveller Needs Assessment (2011) indicates that at present there is no need for Travelling Showpeople sites. the Council's Gypsy and Traveller Needs Assessment 2014 Update indicates that there is no need for transit site provision in the District.
+A site used by Travelling Showpeople has been identified at Lower Langley Farm, this is within an area allocated for employment (Proposal SUA.3).
+The Council will work with the developers of SUA.3 and the operators of the site to identify an alternative site.
+If necessary the Council will allocate a site within the Gypsy and Traveller Local Plan.
 There is also no demonstrated need for transit site provision in the District.
 The County Council is seeking to bring forward Emergency Stopping Places in the County and the District Council and its neighbours will be key partners in this process.
 Temporary planning permission was granted in November 2013 for a facility in Stratford-on-Avon District for up to 12 caravans and towing vehicles near Southam.
-The permission runs to November 2016, enabling the effects of the use to be gauged over a temporary period. - 5.6.2 National guidance suggests that local gypsies and travellers prefer small sites with a small number of pitches to accommodate immediate and extended family.
+The permission runs to November 2016, enabling the effects of the use to be gauged over a temporary period.

+5.6.2 National guidance suggests that local gypsies and travellers prefer small sites with a small number of pitches to accommodate immediate and extended family.
 The national 'Designing Gypsy and Traveller Sites' Good Practice Guide (Communities & Local Government (2008) has established that a site with a maximum of 15 pitches provides a comfortable environment and is easy to manage.
-Smaller sites with 3 to 4 pitches can also be successful, especially for an extended family. - 5.6.3 Two preferred broad locations for gypsy and traveller provision have been identified.
-See Map 1. - Broad Location 1 the 'Avon Valley' outside of the Green Belt - Broad location 2 the remainder of the district, but outside of the Cotswolds AONB. - 5.6.4 In relation to proposed sites in the Green Belt, in accordance with the NPPF, 'very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations'. - 5.6.5 Sites allocated for development in the Core Strategy could contribute to the provision of pitches and the policy seeks to ensure that consideration is given to this as part of the masterplanning work and, where appropriate, through planning applications.
+Smaller sites with 3 to 4 pitches can also be successful, especially for an extended family.

+5.6.3 Two preferred broad locations for gypsy and traveller provision have been identified.
+See Map 1.

+- Broad Location 1 the 'Avon Valley' outside of the Green Belt - Broad location 2 the remainder of the district, but outside of the Cotswolds AONB.

+5.6.4 In relation to proposed sites in the Green Belt, in accordance with the NPPF, 'very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations'.

+5.6.5 Sites allocated for development in the Core Strategy could contribute to the provision of pitches and the policy seeks to ensure that consideration is given to this as part of the masterplanning work and, where appropriate, through planning applications.
 If suitable opportunities are identified on such sites they will be identified as allocations in the Gypsy and Traveller Local Plan.

-- (1) Further guidance will be provided in a Gypsy and Traveller Local Plan. - (2) Site development must accord with the national guidance on site design and facility provision set out in the 'Designing Gypsy and Traveller Sites: Good Practice Guide' (May 2008, as amended).
+- (1) Further guidance will be provided in a Gypsy and Traveller Local Plan. - (2) Site development must accord with design should have regard to extant the national guidance currently on site design and facility provision set out in the 'Designing Gypsy and Traveller Sites: Good Practice Guide' (May 2008, as amended).